brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/goblins.md

 Creatures who cross your path find themselves tripping over their own feet.

-**Prerequisites** : [Dodge](feats#_dodge, Mobility, [Underfoot](advance_dir/advancedFeats#_underfoot , goblin, Small size or smaller.
+**Prerequisites** : [Dodge](feats#_dodge), Mobility, [Underfoot](advanced/advancedFeats#_underfoot) , goblin, Small size or smaller.

-**Benefit** : When you successfully make an [Acrobatics](skill_dir/acrobatics#_acrobatics check to avoid provoking an attack of opportunity from a larger opponent when you move through its threatened area or its space, you can make that opponent lose its balance until the end of its next turn as a free action.
-While that creature's balance is lost, if it attempts to move, it must make a successful DC 15 [Acrobatics](skill_dir/acrobatics#_acrobatics) check or fall prone, wasting the move action.
+**Benefit** : When you successfully make an [Acrobatics](skill_dir/acrobatics#_acrobatics) check to avoid provoking an attack of opportunity from a larger opponent when you move through its threatened area or its space, you can make that opponent lose its balance until the end of its next turn as a free action.
+While that creature's balance is lost, if it attempts to move, it must make a successful DC 15 [Acrobatics](skills/acrobatics#_acrobatics) check or fall prone, wasting the move action.
 You can only affect one creature with this effect each round.

 ## Goblin Magic Items